***GRADUATE STUDENTS ONLY***

 A: Yes.
-All new summer visitors and returning summer visitors are required to complete residency information within your admission application.
+All new graduate summer visitors and returning graduate summer visitors are required to complete residency information within your admission application.
 We may need additional information about your residency before we can determine your residency status.
 If your residency status is considered “undetermined”, you will be required to fill out an additional Application for North Carolina Residency and Tuition status form.
 The link to the application will be in your email notification and/or your To Do List in Connect Carolina.
 Deadlines apply and are strictly enforced.
 There are no exceptions to this rule.
-Maymester/ Summer Session I-May 24, 2016 and Summer Session II-July 1st, 2016
+Maymester/ Summer Session I-May 31, 2017 and Summer Session II-July 10, 2017

 Q: What if I was able to pay the in-state tuition and I never turned in the application?

 A: You may be able to pay the in-state tuition online.
 However, if you have not turned in your residency application to the Summer School office, you are still considered a non-resident for tuition purposes and will be responsible for additional payment.
 If you are past the deadline, you will be responsible for the additional tuition and you will be unable to turn in the residency application.
 There are no exceptions to this rule.